A fifth Pacquiao vs Marquez clash remained in the headlines for years. Ultimately, it never took place despite promises.

-Juan Manuel Marquez promised arch-rival, Manny Pacquiao, the fifth installment of their saga after knocking the Filipino out cold on December 8 of 2012.
+Juan Manuel Marquez told arch-rival Manny Pacquiao the fifth installment of their saga would happen after knocking the Filipino out cold on December 8 of 2012.

-Promoter Fernando Beltran said Marquez would return the favor and grant Pacquiao the chance to redeem himself following the sixth-round KO.
+Promoter Fernando Beltran said Marquez would return the favor.
+He would grant Pacquiao the chance to redeem himself following the sixth-round KO.

-“Juan Manuel Marquez is a gentleman and we think Manny gave us the opportunity without needing to give us one and if we need to fight him, we will fight him,” Beltran said at the time.
+“Juan Manuel Marquez is a gentleman.
+We think Manny gave us the opportunity without needing to provide us with one.
+If we need to fight him, we will fight him,” Beltran said.

 It never transpired.